Ramtin-Nouri/Custom-Razer-Effect/README.md

 Something like the **Static + Reactive** effect but the Reactive is more smooth.

 # About
 I really missed the feature of [Polychromatic](https://polychromatic.app/) being able to stack multiple effects on top of each other like Razer Synapse in windows.
-Then I did some quick search and stumbled upon [this script by bluzukk](https://gist.github.com/bluzukk/2f5ce1d21bcafbf6dd70d0b8f95a30f1), which basically .
+Then I did some quick search and stumbled upon [this script by bluzukk](https://gist.github.com/bluzukk/2f5ce1d21bcafbf6dd70d0b8f95a30f1), which basically implements a reactive effect on top of a static layer.
 I really liked the idea of having a complete custom approach because what now I could also add the ***Reactive smoothing out*** instead of popping back to normal.
 This setting isn't even possible in windows.
 So here we are.

 # Prerequisites
 - Python3 and pip